Understanding HTTP 400 Error Codes

 This is one of the most interesting codes within the 400 error family.
 It usually occurs when you try to create or modify a folder, but the instructions your client sends to the server conflict with existing rules.

 For example, if the server thinks you’re trying to update a file that already exists, but the version you’re putting up is older, that will often result in a 409 error.
 This may also happen when you’re trying to rename a file, create a directory, and in similar situations.
-In most cases, you can sidestep the problem by modifying the type of request that your client makes to the server.
+In most cases, you can sidestep the problem by modifying the type of HTTP request that your client makes to the server.

 410 error codes are mostly intended for Search Engine Optimization (SEO) purposes.
 What this code tells you is that the resource you’re trying to access is gone, and it’s probably not coming back.